MridulDhiman/oss-journal/dicedb.md

 `flag.StringVar(), flag.IntVar(), flag.BoolVar()` for configuring diff. type of flags + initial config

 `Config` Struct: it uses `mapstructure` for directly unmarshalling of configuration data, which is in JSON, YAML format to struct.

+It is in-memory database which uses Append only file for persistence, and user have to authenticate with username and password to register to the dice client.

 3 main sections:
 1. server